LinWeizheDragon/FLMR/README.md

 # FLMR
-The huggingface implementation of Fine-grained Late-interaction Multi-modal Retriever.
+The huggingface-transformers implementation of Fine-grained Late-interaction Multi-modal Retriever.

 The official implementation is at [here](https://github.com/LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering).